asvrada/TestTracing/README.md

 # TestTracing
-This repo experiments collection tracing data from Rust in C.
+This repo experiments collecting tracing data from Rust in C.

 ## Tracing in Rust